umairsy/erpnext_org/erpnext_org/templates/statics/user-guide/accounts/chart-of-accounts.md

 To create new Accounts, explore your Chart of Accounts and click on an Account group under which you want to create the new Account.
-On the right side, you will see an option to “Edit” or “Add” a new Account.
+On the right side, you will see an option to “Open” or “Add Child” a new Account.

 ![Chart of Accounts: New Account](assets/erpnext_org/images/erpnext/chart-of-accounts-2.png)